“Reflections of My Life” (Maramalade)

 Marmalade went through a series of personnel changes and more or less broke up in 1975.
 A few of the original members signed with Brit producer Tony Macaulay in 1976 and did a bit more recording.
 A simulacrum of the original band continued touring, even after the last remaining member left in 2010.
 There is still a group called Marmalade touring the UK today, although you wouldn’t recognize anybody in it.

 So let’s go back to 1970 and watch the group mime their biggest hit on the BBC’s Top of the Pops.
-Hey, it’s in color!
+They do a good job of lip synching, don’t they?

 Share this post